ExCL-Docs/excl-user-docs/quick-start-guides/ThinLinc.md

     On windows use MobaSSHTunnel or Visual Studio Code to forward port 22.
 See [Jupyter Quickstart](jupyter-quick-start.md) for more information on port forwarding in windows.
 2. Launch the ThinLinc Client.
 3. Connect to the server with "Connect".

+## Potential Issues you may encounter

+If you use Gnome and not have access to the module command when you start a terminal session over ThinLinc web, then your terminal session may not be configured as a login session.
+To resolve

+1. Right click on the terminal icon on the left side of your screen
+2. In Preferences -> Unnamed, make sure `Run command as a login shell` is checked.

+You will then get login processing (including sourcing the /etc/profiles.d files) and so the module command will now be present.